Download Your Brochure

 Admittedly, some psychologists are skeptical of color therapy, pointing out that the effects of color can be grossly exaggerated.
 But as one psychology author recently acknowledged, “Existing research has found that color can impact people in a variety of surprising ways.”
 For example, “Anecdotal evidence has suggested that installing blue-colored streetlights can lead to reduced crime in those areas.”
 And, “Color can play an important role in… creating certain moods, and even influencing the decisions people make.”

-Think of a stressful environment, like an airport.
-A number of things may cause you anxiety, such as transportation, security checkpoints, waiting in line, rushing to the gate and cramped seating next to strangers.
+To illustrate the point, think of a stressful environment, such as an airport.
+A number of things may cause you anxiety, such as ground transportation, security checkpoints, waiting in line, rushing to the gate and cramped seating next to strangers.
 But once you sit down on the plane, do you notice the color of the seating upholstery?
 Most likely it is blue.
-Which provides further insight into the psychology of color.
+Which provides insight into the psychology of color.
 According to Angela Wright, author of The Beginner’s Guide to Colour Psychology, blue is associated with “trust, efficiency, serenity, coolness, reflection and calm.”
-Qualities that contribute to a better mood and a safer, more pleasant experience.
+In other words, qualities that contribute to a better mood and a safer, more pleasant travel experience.

 From the Greeks to indigenous Americans, a variety of ancient cultures have sung the benefits of what we now call “music therapy.”
 During the first two World Wars, music therapy was employed in hospitals for the benefit of wounded soldiers and veterans.
 Doctors, nurses and patients all noticed how well music improved the overall mood and perception of pain.
 Music therapy, in the context of spa therapy, draws upon this concept to enhance mental and emotional stress relief.